Nice Gay Travel

-I stayed in a quaint Airbnb in the Riquer neighborhood for the remainder of my stay.
-In contrast to the flashy areas near the waterfront or along the upscale throughfares of the city, this Nice neighborhood offered a more authentic and local feel.
+I also stayed in a quaint Airbnb in Riquer.
+In contrast to the flashy areas near the waterfront or along the upscale thoroughfares of the city, the Riquer Nice neighborhood offers a more authentic, local feel.

 Nice Gay Travel Experiences

 Nice is a smaller city, but there will certainly be no shortage of things to do.
-If you’re visiting during the warmer part of the year (Nice has great beach weather through late September), you’re going to fall in love with enjoying meals outdoors and strolling along Nice’s iconic promenade.
+Especially during summer, dining outdoors and strolling along Nice’s iconic promenade are so enjoyable.

 The Musée du Palais Lascaris is a quaint music and art museum focusing on work from the 17th and 18th centuries.
 I loved looking at the beautiful range of musical instruments here!

 Musée du Palais Lascaris is good for a quicker activity, especially if you need a break from the summer heat or bad weather.
 If you’re up for a bit of history during your day, stop by as you meander through the Nice Old Town.
-You can see all the museum’s rooms in about an hour.
+Total viewing time is less than an hour.